-There is car parking available at the Sports Car Park (P5), Sussex House Car Park (P4) and Biology Road Car Park (P3), all of which are within a couple of minutes’ walk from the Attenborough Centre.
+There is limited car parking available at the Sports Car Park (P5), Sussex House Car Park (P4) and Biology Road Car Park (P3), all of which are within a couple of minutes’ walk from the Attenborough Centre.
 The routes from the car parks to the Attenborough Centre are accessible for people in wheelchairs.

 Parking is not allowed immediately outside the Attenborough Centre, nor on Gardner Centre Road.